CI and release readiness

 What should happen after CI passes

 The team should review the broader release context: changed-code risk, test quality, missing evidence, security findings, manual risks, operational readiness, and customer impact.
+In practice that review needs to be fast and repeatable, or deadline pressure will skip it.
+That's why it belongs in a decision layer rather than in a heroic manual habit.

 Signals that should shape the release decision.

-Qualyn reads the evidence teams already discuss and turns it into a release readiness verdict that can be inspected before production.
+Qualyn reads the evidence teams already discuss and turns it into a release call that can be inspected before production.

 Which checks passed and which are missing